 The main aim of Equility is to emphasize the connection and communication between the horse and its friend (handler).
 This connection is seen and expressed in the active and voluntary work of the horse, which is attentive to the handler’s commands and carries them out in a relaxed and harmonious way.
 Horse and handler should work as good friends and a good team, not in a subordinate-superior relationship.
-Equility allows the horse to acquire a different status, because it is here that its intelligence and sensitivity are fully expressed, and therefore it does not just act as a sporting machine, as is often in other equestrian competitions.
+Equility allows the horse to acquire a different status, because it is here that its intelligence and sensitivity are fully expressed, and therefore it does not just act as a sporting machine, as it often occurs in other equestrian competitions.

 The brilliant performance of Equility requires a well-trained horse and a handler who understands the horse’s language, habits, and character.

 In the first level, the horse wears a halter on its head and the handler, who walks alongside the horse, can use a halter to help him.
 The tasks to be performed are: forward, stand, backing, turn on, wait, slalom, maze, and crossing the fence.